ultrain-os/UIPs/UIPS/UIP-1.md

 Send a message back to the UIP author with the next step.

-Many UIPs are written and maintained by developers with write access to the Ethereum codebase.
+Many UIPs are written and maintained by developers with write access to the Ultrain codebase.
 The UIP editors monitor UIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on UIPs.
 We merely do the administrative & editorial part.